MikeBishop/http-misc-extensions/draft-bishop-quic-qpack.md

 # Acknowledgements {#ack}

-This draft draws heavily on the text of [RFC7540], [RFC7541], and [I-D.shade-quic-http2-mapping].
-The indirect input of those authors is gratefully acknowledged, as well as ideas stolen from:
+This draft draws heavily on the text of [RFC7540] and [RFC7541], as well as the ideas of [I-D.shade-quic-http2-mapping].
+The indirect input of those authors is gratefully acknowledged, as well as ideas gleefully stolen from:

   - Jana Iyengar
   - Patrick McManus
   - Martin Thomson
   - Charles 'Buck' Krasic

 --- back